powsybl/powsybl.github.io/pages/documentation/developer/repositories/powsybl-network-area-diagram.md

 ## Features
 - Generate concise diagrams displaying the graph whose nodes are the network voltage levels, and whose edges are the lines and transformers between those voltage levels.
-- Generate diagrams of the whole network or of a part of the network, given a voltage level and a depth.
+- Generate diagrams of the whole network or of a part of the network, given a voltage level and a depth, or a list of voltage levels and a (unique) depth.
 - Graph layout default implementation using a basic force layout algorithm, taken from [springy](https://github.com/dhotson/springy)
 - Diagrams customization:
      - use your own graph layout implementation,